thelastoutpostworkshop/ESP32PartitionBuilder/README.md

 for a microcontroller with 4MB flash memory.

 > When boards are updated by the IDE or you uninstall and reinstall it, you will have to redo your changes.

+### Partition table offset / large bootloaders

+Use the “Partition Table Offset” control in the sidebar (0x8000 by default; 0x18000 for larger bootloaders).
+The app will realign partitions automatically—leave offsets blank in CSV files to have them adapt.
+Remember to build both bootloader and app with the same `PARTITION_TABLE_OFFSET` in `sdkconfig`, and keep the value a multiple of 0x1000.

 ## Contributors